In Ronald Greene’s death, a mother’s defiant quest for truth

 Whatever happens with the Greene case, Hardin says she will be denied full justice.
 Hollingsworth, the trooper who struck Greene in the head with a flashlight, died in a single-vehicle crash last year hours after he learned he would be fired for his role in the arrest.
 He was still buried with full state police honors.

-Hardin still has not fully grieved the loss of her son and draws strength from a sorority of other mothers from similar cases, including Arbery’s, who can relate to the days when her sadness prevents her from getting out of bed or even running errands.
+Hardin still has not fully grieved the loss of her son and draws strength from a sorority of other mothers from similar cases, including Ahmaud Arbery’s, who can relate to the days when her sadness prevents her from getting out bed or even running errands in her car.

 Bleiberg reported from Monroe, La.
 Video journalist Allen G. Breed contributed to this report.